Hip fracture: Intracapsular fractures

 For low-grade fractures (Garden types 1 and 2), standard treatment is fixation of the fracture in situ with screws or a sliding screw/plate device.
 This treatment can also be offered for displaced fractures after the fracture has been reduced.

 Fractures managed by closed reduction can possibly be treated by percutaneously inserted screws.

-In elderly patients with displaced or intracapsular fractures many surgeons prefer to undertake a hemiarthroplasty, replacing the broken part of the bone with a metal implant.
+In elderly patients with displaced or intracapsular fractures surgeons may decide to perform a hemiarthroplasty, replacing the broken part of the bone with a metal implant.
 However, in elderly people who are medically well and still active, a total hip replacement may be indicated.
 Independently mobile older adults with hip fractures may benefit from a total hip replacement instead of hemiarthroplasty.

 Traction is contraindicated in femoral neck fractures due to it affecting blood flow to the head of the femur.

 The latest evidence suggests that there may be little or no difference between screws and fixed angle plates as internal fixation implants for intracapsular hip fractures in older adults.
 The findings are based on low quality evidence that can't firmly conclude major difference in hip function, quality of life, and additional surgery.